 It is common today, the user’s login credentials stolen, and the user may not be aware of this action.
 Cybercriminals use variety of exertion to apprehend the end user data and one of the common scenarios is keylogger malware to capture user data.
 These malware products easily enter to user machine and start obtaining the user information.
 The event can lead to significant damage to any organization or an individual.
 To overcome this problem, the organization has to invest heavily in protecting user data and create a defensive shield against using anti-keylogger.

 Similarly, another enhancement in the keylogger is the screenshot logging feature.
 This malicious program operates by making screenshots of the user desktop to capture the information shown on the screen.
 Multiple software installed and policies are imposed on user end-point to overcome image grabbing of the user desktop screen.
 It can lead to slower performance of user desktops and environment.

-Citrix App protection policies enabled via Citrix Access Control solution.
+Citrix App protection policies enabled via Citrix Secure Workspace Access solution.
 The benefits are as follows:

 - Protects against key-logging and screen capture

 - Agnostic of device security posture

 App protection policies are baked with Citrix Workspace app 1912 for Windows and administrator has to enable this feature.